Teacher researcher Charline Rouffet

 Charline Rouffet

-Charline Rouffet has been affiliated with the Research group Foreign Language Education since 2016.
-In September 2018, she began her doctoral research on the influence of communicative testing of productive skills on the didactic approach of modern foreign language teachers.
+Charline Rouffet has been affiliated with the research group Multilingualism and Education since 2016.
+Her doctoral research project explored the influence of communicative assessments on foreign language teachers’ pedagogical approaches.

-Charline studied Literary Studies at the University of Nimes and Paris-IV Sorbonne.
-She came to the Netherlands in 2005 and obtained her first-level French teaching qualification at VU Amsterdam in 2007.
-Her research focused on the use of the target language as the primary working language, in the context of TaBaSCO (Task Based School Organisation for the Acquisition of Language), a project that supports a task-oriented approach to language learning.
+Charline studied Literary Studies at the University of Nîmes and at Université Paris-IV Sorbonne, where she obtained her Master of Arts in Literary Studies in 2005.
+After completing a Master’s degree in French Language and Culture at the Vrije Universiteit Amsterdam in 2006, she obtained her teaching qualification in French at the same university.
+Her practice-based research project focused on the use of the target language as the language of instruction within the context of TaBaSCO (Task Based School Organisation for the Acquisition of Language), a project promoting a task-based approach to language learning.
+She subsequently worked as a French teacher in the lower and upper forms of several secondary schools in the Netherland.

 Fields of expertise